Cameroon - JIPS - Joint IDP Profiling Service

 Cameroon

-In response to this, as part of the project Promoting Economic and Social Participation of Internally Displaced Persons and Host Population Communities (PESoP) of the German Society for International Collaboration (GIZ, for its German acronym), JIPS supports UNHCR to collect data in five municipalities in the West Region: Foumban, Dschang, Kuoptamo, Mbouda, and Bafoussam I. These municipalities host 34 percent of the estimated 114,111 IDPs in the West Region.
-JIPS has been supporting an IDP registration component and leading on an internal displacement profiling exercise in these 5 municipalities since 2023.
+In response to this, as part of the project Promoting Economic and Social Participation of Internally Displaced Persons and Host Population Communities (PESoP) of the German Society for International Collaboration (GIZ), between 2023 and 2025, JIPS supported UNHCR to collect and analyse data on internal displacement as well as help strengthen local IDP registration systems in five municipalities in the West Region: Foumban, Dschang, Kuoptamo, Mbouda, and Bafoussam I. These municipalities host an estimated 34 percent of the IDPs in the West Region.

 Project Overview

-• Build a minimum viable registration system based on existing efforts, with a differentiated approach by municipality considering their capacities, potential use, and commitment.
+In parallel to the profiling exercises, JIPS also assisted in the strengthening of the municipal-level IDP registration systems, with a differentiated approach by municipality considering their capacities, potential use, and commitment.

 Project partners

-• GIZ: PeSOP project lead, including funding support and coordination across the four project components (see above).
+• GIZ: PeSOP project lead, including funding support and coordination across the different project components.

-• INS (National Institute for Statistics) and BUNEC (National Bureau of Civil Status): Technical advice and capacities throughout the process.
+• BUCREP (Census Bureau), INS (National Institute of Statistics), and BUNEC (National Bureau of Civil Status): Data collection, technical advice, and capacities throughout the process.

-• Local authorities and municipal actors (including municipal authorities from the 5 municipalities, traditional leaders, community representatives, and civil society organisations such as HURAC): Engage in the profiling process incl. by providing local context as well as reviewing and validating key elements, and ensuring that the project aligns with regional priorities.
+• Local authorities and municipal actors (including municipal authorities from the 5 municipalities, traditional leaders, community representatives, and civil society organisations such as HURAC): Reviewing and validating key elements, and ensuring that the project aligned with regional priorities.

 Highlights

-These activities have laid the foundation for a more accurate and holistic understanding of the challenges faced by IDPs and host communities, with an emphasis on providing solutions that promote local integration.
+The exercise laid the foundation for a more accurate and holistic understanding of the challenges faced by IDPs and host communities in the West region of Cameroon, with an emphasis on providing solutions that promote local integration.

 Sign up to our newsletter